cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 ### Sensors

 The sensors used on the e-puck of [Tutorial 4](tutorial-4-more-about-controllers.md) are not the same as those used in this section.
 Pay attention to their measuring interval which is between `0 cm = 0` and `10 cm = 1000`.
-More information in [`lookupTable`](https://cyberbotics.com/doc/reference/distancesensor#lookup-table) node.
+Find more information about the `lookupTable` field [here](../reference/distancesensor#lookup-table).